 Buying your first home is a milestone.
 The day you close is exciting and full of possibility, but soon reality will set in as you realize how much responsibility you have taken on.
 In addition to meeting your mortgage payments every month, you also need to look after your property to maintain its value, prevent costly repair jobs from developing, and ensure it is a safe and comfortable place to live.
 When it comes to home maintenance, though, prevention is better than cure.
-Here are five maintenance tips for first-time homeowners to ensure you get off on the right foot.
+Here is New Homeowner’s Guide and five maintenance tips for first-time homeowners to ensure you get off on the right foot.

 1) Check before you commit to buy